romi/romi-rover-build-and-test/oquam/docs/Readme.md

 ```

 During the execution of the script, the trigger's callback function
+will be called with two arguments, a pointer to a user-defined data
+structure and the trigger ID.
+Both arguments are passed to *script_trigger()*.

-will be called and the CNC will pause the subsequent move request for
+The last argument, "delay", tells the CNC to pause the executions of
-a given delay.
-If the delay is equal to zero, the CNC will wait
+the script for a given amount of time.
+If the delay is less than zero,
-indefinitely, or until controller->continue_script() is called.
+the CNC will wait indefinitely, or until
+*controller->continue_script()* is called.

-You can also add a simply delay into the script using
+You can also add a delay into the script without a trigger using
-script_delay().
-This may be useful for example if you want to be sure
+*script_delay()*.
+This may be useful for example if you want to be
-the CNC is at complete rest before grabbing the image.
+sure the CNC is completely at rest before doing an operation such as
+grabbing the image.

 ## Direct commands